 About the Author

-Ashley is the Finance Editor at Digital Brands, Inc., where she oversees content published on CardRates.com and BadCredit.org.
-Ashley works closely with experts and industry leaders in every sector of finance to develop authoritative guides, news and advice articles with regards to audience interest.
-Connect with Ashley on Twitter.
+Ashley is the Finance Vertical Manager at Digital Brands, Inc., where she oversees content published on CardRates.com and BadCredit.org.
+Ashley works closely with experts and industry leaders in every sector of finance to develop authoritative guides, news, and advice articles with regards to audience interest.
+Connect with Ashley on Twitter and LinkedIn.